 Poromon looked a little relieved, but Kari bit her lip as she raced after the others.
-If Yolei had turned into a Digimon, was there a way to save her?
+If Yolei had turned into a Digimon, she didn't know if there was a way to save her.

 Pumping their legs as fast as they could, the Digidestined tore down the sidewalk towards the Takenouchi flower shop.
 When they were a block away, Tai felt like it had suddenly become summer, and he had to unzip his jacket.
-"Whew!"
+"Whew!
+Running heats you up quick, doesn't it?"
 Agumon huffed.
-"That running heats you up quick, doesn't it?"

 Izzy shook his head.
 "That's not just us," he said, pulling at his own coat, "the air has actually become hotter."